ironsheep/P2-vscode-extensions/InsertMode.md

 "spinInsertMode.labelAlignMode": "Aln"
 ```

-> Shows an abbreviated overtype status (`Ovr`) in the status bar if active, an abbreviated align status (`Aln`) in the status bar if activ and nothing for the "normal" insert mode.
+> Shows an abbreviated overtype status (`Ovr`) in the status bar if active, an abbreviated align status (`Aln`) in the status bar if activ and nothing for the "normal" Edit Mode.

 ```json
 "spinInsertMode.labelInsertMode": "",